wpframe/cosc345/report.md

 We may also use a majors with salaries dataset (https://www.kaggle.com/code/cdelany7/exploration-of-college-salaries-by-major) to calculate how much players earn depending on their chosen education and job.

+Our datasets go together because they can form a solid simulated investment economy.
+This opens the door for education and enjoyment by giving players the opportunity to see first hand how much they could earn if they owned a million dollars in cash.

 ## Similar products and evidence of customer interest

 The most popular three similar products are "MarketWatch Virtual Stock Exchange", "The Stock Market Game", and "Investopedia Simulator".
 "MarketWatch Virtual Stock Exchange" and "The Stock Market Game" have lengthy signup processes that collect a large amount of data.
 "Investopedia Simulator" is the product the closest to what we hope to achieve, with a simple UI for the features we plan to implement, as well as a very simple starting process.
 The downfall of "Investopedia Simulator" is that alike the other similar products, there is no simulated economy, so the pacing of the game is extremely slow.